 Transparency Regulation and Taxonomy (Regulation in the sustainability sector)

-The EU wants to redirect capital flows towards sustainable investments and anchor sustainability in risk management.
-These objectives stem from the Sustainable Finance Action Plan adopted by the European Commission in March 2018.
-This affects LLB AG, LLB Austria, as well as other institutions in Liechtenstein and Switzerland.
-The background to this is the gradual tightening of requirements in the European Economic Area (EEA) for regulatory realignment to secure EU market access for Swiss financial service providers as well as the growing expectations of all market participants.
+The EU Sustainable Finance Action Plan adopted by the European Commission in March 2018 aims, among other things, to improve the financial sector’s contribution to sustainable and inclusive growth by financing society’s long-term needs, as well as to strengthen financial stability by requiring environmental, social and governance (ESG) factors to be taken into account in investment decisions.
+This affects LLB AG and LLB Österreich, as well as other institutions in Liechtenstein and Switzerland.
+The background to this is the progressive tightening of requirements in the European Economic Area (EEA), efforts to secure EU market access for Swiss financial service providers and the growing expectations of all market participants.
 The LLB Group is following developments closely and taking the steps that are necessary to meet the new requirements.
-For instance, in the second half of 2020, the "Sustainability" Group project focused, on the one hand, on strategic aspects and, on the other, on regulatory developments in the EU, the EEA and Switzerland.
-Specifically, the necessary preparatory work was undertaken to implement the requirements of the regulation on sustainability-related disclosures in the financial services sector (SFDR) and the new requirements of the so-called EU Taxonomy Regulation.